vbekasov/cpp/README.md

 * check_dup.sh : Shell script running binary with random integers

+* dup_anal.ipynb : Jupyter Notebook document with algorithm analysis and visualization

 ## Problem Description

 Binary Tree is a kind of graph, and definition you can find on [Wiki](https://en.wikipedia.org/wiki/Binary_tree#Definitions).
-I wanted to show how I had solved this problem using
+I wanted to show how I had solved this problem using C++20.
-C++20.
 You will find algorithm analysis and visualization using Python and SQLite3 as well.

-My algorithm uses unsorted set of integers as input, sort them and convert it to the tree.
-But during tree generation the program makes some duplicates.
+My algorithm uses an unsorted set of integers as input, sorting them and converting it to the tree.But during the tree generation the program makes some duplicates.
 You can find more information about that step [here](#set-to-tree).

 ## Set to Tree

-Input and tree generation.
+To generate sets of random unique integers I use gen_rang.py.
+There are two ways you can get sets: print to stdout or return NumPy array of sets.
+You can find implementation of set-to-tree algorithm in *bi_tree.h* in _"static STRUC* gen_triple(int* iarr, int start, int finish)"_ function.
+How it works you can find in dup_anal.ipynb file.